AJXander/Bojack-Tidytext-Analysis/README.md

 4. Sentiment per episode, or per season - Plot of the sentiment of an episode or a season.
 5. Word frequency - Per character, or per episode, or per season.

-## Challenging analytics - Requires transcription and learning new packages.
+## Challenging analytics - Dependent on Transcription, Learning New Packages, and Network Science

 * Show character relationship networks between the primary characters
 * Edge width by frequency of interaction (Single episode?
 Cumulative Total?
 Weighted, so more recent matters more than less recent?